henriquenince/henriquenince/README.md

 ## 🧑‍💻 About Me

 As a statistician, I built my career by integrating Data Science, Business Intelligence, and Machine Learning, always focusing on transforming data into strategic decisions and measurable impact.
-My journey began during my undergraduate studies when I worked at the statistics junior enterprise, an experience that strengthened my practical business vision and consolidated my passion for transforming data into applicable solutions.

 I act in the construction and automation of dashboards and analytical products, utilizing tools such as Power BI, development environments in VSCode, as well as cloud data platforms.
 I have solid experience in data analysis, automated integrations, and the creation of indicators that support operational, tactical, and strategic decisions.

 My technical foundation joins the statistical rigor of R and Python with the efficiency of SQL.
 I distinguish myself by integrating Generative Artificial Intelligence into the software development life cycle (SDLC), utilizing tools such as Claude Code for code refactoring and automation to accelerate innovation in data projects.
 The focus is always on aligning high computational performance with agility in delivering business solutions.